 4. Add utility bills and rent payment history

 The most common items on your credit report are students loans, credit cards, mortgages, and personal loans.
-Optional payments can be factored in too.
+But you can also self-report other regular payments to credit bureaus.
 Meyer says some utility companies and landlords allow you to opt in to the credit bureaus, so each payment is recorded on your credit report.
 If you make your electric bill and rent on time each month, this is an easy way to potentially boost your credit score by a few points.